 According to experts, the plant simply absorbs the radioactive contaminants because they mimic some of the nutrients it needs, such as calcium and potassium.
 As mentioned above, sunflowers have been used to soak up radiation from the sites of nuclear accidents, especially at Chernobyl in Ukraine and Fukushima in Japan.

-The early Native Americans grew sunflowers as a food source, particularly the Jerusalem artichoke for its edible tubers, which can be eaten raw, toasted or baked.
-The petals of sunflowers are often incorporated in sandwiches, salads and pasta.
-In some regions, the whole sunflower head is grilled and eaten like a corn on the cob!
+The early Native Americans grew sunflowers as a food source, particularly the Jerusalem artichoke for its edible tubers, which can be eaten raw, toasted, or baked.
+The petals of sunflowers are often incorporated into sandwiches, salads, and pasta.
+In some regions, the whole sunflower head is grilled and eaten like corn on the cob!

 Sunflower seeds are a great substitute for nuts, especially for people with allergies.
-They’re commonly seen as toppings on ice cream, cakes, as well as ingredients in pastries, spreads, soups and savory dishes.
-Sunflower oil contains vitamins A, D and E, as well as iron, potassium and calcium.
-For table use, it’s regarded equal to almond oil or olive oil and is one of the most popular varieties of cooking oils.
+They’re commonly seen as toppings on ice cream, and cakes, as well as ingredients in pastries, spreads, soups, and savory dishes.
+Sunflower oil contains vitamins A, D, and E, as well as iron, potassium, and calcium.
+For table use, it’s regarded as equal to almond oil or olive oil and is one of the most popular varieties of cooking oils.

-A tonic made from sunflower petals can be used to treat colds, coughs, asthma and bronchitis, while the seed in general helps to boost immune system.
-It’s also thought to have analgesic and anti-inflammatory effect, which makes it a natural remedy for arthritis.
+A tonic made from sunflower petals can be used to treat colds, coughs, asthma, and bronchitis, while the seed in general helps to boost the immune system.
+It’s also thought to have analgesic and anti-inflammatory effects, which makes it a natural remedy for arthritis.

 In some cultures, they’re thought to bring good luck, make wishes come true, and provide protection.
-Some plant the flowers in their garden, and eat their seeds in hopes of boosting fertility.
-There’s also a belief that sleeping with sunflowers under your pillow will let you to know the truth you’re seeking for through your dreams.
+Some plant the flowers in their garden and eat their seeds in hopes of boosting fertility.
+There’s also a belief that sleeping with sunflowers under your pillow will let you know the truth you’re seeking through your dreams.

 In wish magic, a girl must place three sunflower seeds on her back, so she’ll be able to marry the first boy she meets.
 In rituals, these blooms are commonly placed on the altar to expand one’s sense of integrity.
 Native Americans have the tradition of putting bowls of sunflower seeds on the graves of their loved ones as a tribute.